UvA-CW-Robo-research/uvacw_rm_thesis/README.md

 ```

 ### 3. NAOqi Python SDK

+> ⚠️ The [Aldebaran Community](https://community.aldebaran.com/en/resources/software) website is expired and the SDK can no longer be downloaded through the official channel.
+Also note that the official SDK only supports Python 2.7 — see [NAOqi 2.8 Python install guide](http://doc.aldebaran.com/2-8/dev/python/install_guide.html) for reference.

-Clone the community SDK repository for Mac:
+As an alternative, clone the community SDK repository for Mac:
 ```bash
 cd ~
 git clone https://github.com/cristianrubioa/pynaoqi-installation-for-mac